diverta/kuroco-sdk/README.md

     }
 ```

-Note this Uploader is available only when users are authenticated (if you have applied token or login at Kuroco),
+Note this Uploader is available but only when users are authenticated (if you have applied token or login at Kuroco),
 And this module is using Firebase Storage, so you need to prepare it in advance with your own account before using.

 #### Generates API informations

-We provides a way to generate details of each endpoints for investigating all endpoints like e2e testing.
+We provide a way to generate details of each endpoints for investigating all endpoints like e2e testing.
 This may helps to get any infoemations cross-functionally.

 ```typescript